Tyler Ten: Career

 In 2023, Ten appeared in the drama series Strike Gold and played a social worker in Family Ties.
 He was also cast in the blockbuster series All That Glitters.

 Ten, Herman Keh and Zhai Siming are members of the group "HST", formed by Mediacorp's artiste management arm The Celebrity Agency in 2021.

-He is also a TikTok personality who has accumulated more than 81.8K followers and 754.8K "likes" to date.

 Filmography

 Ten has appeared in the following shows: